NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If Location not provided, defaults to "garage" if a garage is present, otherwise "outside".
   .. [#] BatteryType only choice is "Li-ion".
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
-         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery per ANSI/RESNET/ICC 301-2022 Addendum C.
+         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery per `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.

 .. note::